 A few ETFs have a similar breakdown to the Nasdaq Composite index.

 Other Composite Indexes

-We saw the 3 most popular indexes on the US stock market.
-There are more that follow companies based on their market capitalization, industry and more.
-Every country with a stock market has their set of indexes.
-In the UK, the top 100 stocks are indexed in the CBOE 100 UK.
-China, Japan, South Korea, Russia, Europe and other big markets also have their own versions.
+We saw the three most popular indexes on the US stock market.
+More follow companies based on their market capitalization, industry, and more.
+Every country with a stock market has its set of indexes.
+For example, in the UK, the top 100 stocks are indexed in the CBOE 100 UK.
+China, Japan, South Korea, Russia, Europe, and other big markets also have their versions.

-Some indexes comprise a large number of stocks, similar to the Nasdaq Composite.
+Some indexes comprise many stocks, similar to the Nasdaq Composite.
 However, they have a fairer distribution between industries.
-The Russell 2000, Russell 3000 and the Wilshire 5000 are good examples.
+The Russell 2000, Russell 3000, and the Wilshire 5000 are good examples.
 They try to give us a look at the economy as a whole.

 One last interesting index is the VIX.
 It represents the expectation of volatility in the next 30 days on the market as a whole.
-Basically, VIX measures the level of fear, stress and anxiety the market is feeling.
-Investors seeking an inverse index, here you go.
-This one is very volatile and has a few ETFs replicating its performance as well.
+VIX measures the market’s fear, stress, and anxiety.
+So, investors seeking an inverse index, here you go.
+This one is very volatile and has a few ETFs replicating its performance.